 By using Eqs.~\eqref{1d-spa-point}, \eqref{1d-def-grad} and \eqref{1d-def-inver}, the deformation gradient $F$ and the inverse $F^{-1}$ relate to the reference length element $d X$ and the current length element $d x$ as

-In addition, we often use \emph{strain} to describe the deformation.
+In addition, the strain is often used to describe the deformation.
 Consider the change in the squared lengths $dx^2 - dX^2$.
-Here $dx^2 $ (or the expression $(d x)^2$) is the squared distance of the two spatial points while $dX^2$ is the squared original distance of the two material points.
+Here $dx^2 $ (or the expression $(d x)^2$) is the squared distance of two spatial points while $dX^2$ is the squared original distance of two material points.
 We may introduce two scalars $E_s$ and $e_s$, namely

 where $E_s$ is the so-called Green strain and $e_s$ is the Euler strain.
 Substituting Eq.~\eqref{dx-dX-rel} into Eq.~\eqref{1d-dx2-dX2}, we have